 Saying that driving at night is a tricky affair is an understatement.
 When driving at night, the risks and dangers faced during the day are amplified to a great extent.
 Simply put, it is something that needs to be avoided as much as possible.
 But there are times when it is inevitable.
-For those days, here are few tips and best practices to ensure your nocturnal excursions are as safe as possible.
+For those days, here are few tips and best practices like having car insurance to ensure your nocturnal excursions are as safe as possible.

 - Wipe windshield – the smart way!

 Here’s an interesting hack – You should wipe the windshield with a newspaper.
 Yes, you heard it right.
 Many of us tend to clean or wipe the grime off the car mirror or the windshield glass with our bare hands.
 Doing this causes the oil from our hands to stick to the glass that result in smudges that can block the vision during the night.
 Thus, make sure you have a stack of newspapers in the car!